-On either side of your rectus abdominus are your oblique muscles, both internal and external, or your “side abs.”
+On either side of your rectus abdominus are your oblique muscles, both internal and external, or your "side abs".
 These allow you to rotate your trunk when you do, for example, a diagonal sit-up.

 - TA and QL

 Underneath the rectus abdominis and obliques are the deep core muscles in the front and back, including the transverse abdominis (or TA), which acts kind of like a corset and is your deepest core muscle.
-It compresses the abdominal cavity and increases tension in the fascia so you have a stronger “web.”
-Then there’s the quadratus lumborum (or QL) on either side of your lower back, which help stabilize the entire spine when you bend to one side.
+It compresses the abdominal cavity and increases tension in the fascia so you have a stronger "web".
+Then there's the quadratus lumborum (or QL) on either side of your lower back, which help stabilise the entire spine when you bend to one side.

 - Erector spinae and multifidus

-The erector spinae are the muscles that are most visible in your low back, and they help you extend as well as bend laterally.
+The erector spinae are the muscles that are most visible in your lower back, and they help you extend as well as bend laterally.
 The smaller deep muscles of your lower back, like the multifidus group, are tiny muscles that run from the area up to your skull.
 They help extend the lower back and help stiffen the spine to resist bending.